platformsh/legacy-cli/README.md

-  environment:drush (drush)                 Run a drush command on the remote environment environment:http-access (httpaccess)      Update HTTP access settings for an environment environment:info                          Read or set properties for an environment environment:list (environments)           Get a list of all environments environment:logs (log)                    Read an environment's logs environment:merge (merge)                 Merge an environment environment:relationships (relationships) List an environment's relationships environment:routes (routes)               List an environment's routes environment:sql (sql)                     Run SQL on the remote database environment:sql-dump (sql-dump)           Create a local dump of the remote database environment:ssh (ssh)                     SSH to the current environment environment:synchronize (sync)            Synchronize an environment environment:url (url)                     Get the public URL of an environment integration integration:add                           Add an integration to the project integration:delete                        Delete an integration from a project integration:list (integrations)           View project integration(s) integration:update                        Update an integration local local:build (build)                       Build the current project locally
+  environment:drush (drush)                 Run a drush command on the remote environment environment:http-access (httpaccess)      Update HTTP access settings for an environment environment:info                          Read or set properties for an environment environment:list (environments)           Get a list of environments environment:logs (log)                    Read an environment's logs environment:merge (merge)                 Merge an environment environment:relationships (relationships)   Show an environment's relationships environment:routes (routes)               List an environment's routes environment:sql (sql)                     Run SQL on the remote database environment:sql-dump (sql-dump)           Create a local dump of the remote database environment:ssh (ssh)                     SSH to the current environment environment:synchronize (sync)            Synchronize an environment's code and/or data from its parent environment:url (url)                     Get the public URLs of an environment integration integration:add                           Add an integration to the project integration:delete                        Delete an integration from a project integration:list (integrations)           View a list of project integration(s) integration:update                        Update an integration local local:build (build)                       Build the current project locally